Vincit/objection.js/doc/guide/query-examples.md

   });
 ```

-Relations can also be modified using named filters like this:
+Relations can also be modified using modifiers like this:

 ```js
 const people = await Person